KivalEvan/BeatSaber-JSMap/example/README.md

 }); // advanced use
 ```

-Difficulty file name is saved directly in difficulty class and can be changed.
+Difficulty filename is saved directly in difficulty class, as with info, lightshow, and any other
+writable object, and can be changed.

 ```ts
 data.filename = 'ExpertPlusStandard.dat';